landon9720/flock/readme.md

+![image](https://raw.github.com/landon9720/flock/master/screens/screenshot.png)

 ## a boot

-![image](https://raw.github.com/landon9720/flock/master/screens/screenshot.png)

-This is a Scala/SBT wrapper around my origional Java [project](http://code.google.com/p/kuhn/).
-One day I may port it to pure Scala (a way better language for these kinds of problems).
+This is a Scala/SBT wrapper around my original Java [project](http://code.google.com/p/kuhn/).
+One day I may port it to pure Scala (a way better language for these kinds of problems) (or better yet, ProcessingJS!).

 Clone this git repo.